Rapha149/MCWorldTools/README.md

 - `-h --help` Show the help message and exit
 - `-w WORLD, --world WORLD` Use a different world folder than the current working directory.
 You can provide this option multiple times for multiple words.
 - `-t TOOL, --tool TOOL` Choose the tool to use beforehand.
 - `-o OUTPUT_FILE, --output-file OUTPUT_FILE` Select a file to write the output statistics to.
+This option is mandatory when searching for something.
 - `-f {plain,json,yaml}, --output-format {plain,json,yaml}` The output file format.
 May be `plain` (default), `json` or `yaml`.
 - `--confirm` Automatically confirm any confirmation requests.